Best tools

 Key strengths

-Best for: Any B2B software company that wants to leverage social proof and identify in-market buyers.
+Best For: Any B2B software company that wants to give buying committees independent proof points and figure out which accounts are in-market.

-Pricing: Custom pricing based on features and intent data access.
+Pricing: They've got custom pricing based on the features and access to intent data that you need.

 6. Crossbeam